btcpayserver/btcpayserver-doc/docs/Payouts.md

 Let's start with the refund example.
 The customer has bought an item in your store but sadly has to return the item.
 They want a refund.
 Within BTCPay, you can create a [Refund](./Refund.md) and provide the customer with the link to claim their funds.
-Whenever the Customer has given his address and claimed the funds, the merchant now has an entry in Payouts.
+Whenever the customer has given their address and claimed the funds, it will be shown in the `Payouts`.

 The first status it has is `Awaiting Approval`.
 Store clerks can check if multiple ones are waiting, and after making the selection, you use the `Actions` button.